bonsai-lab-polimi/ecoc2024-llm-orchestrator/README.md

 To run the code, clone a Mixtral-Instruct LLM in .gguf format from [here](https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF) and place it in `data/models/`.
 Feel free to experiment with other models.

 ## ECOC 2024 paper
-You may download the paper associated with this dataset here: [insert link]
+You may download the paper associated with this dataset here: (TBD)